guruyogeswar/Blender-3D-Animation-Ocean-Dynamics-Simulation/README.md

 # Blender 3D Animation: Ocean Dynamics Simulation

-Created a visually stunning and physically accurate simulation of ocean dynamics, showcasing the responsive behavior of a boat navigating through the simulated waters.
+Created a simulation of ocean dynamics, showcasing the responsive behavior of a boat navigating through the simulated waters.

 ## Features
 - Utilized **Blender 3D** and **Sketchfab** for development and presentation.